-Georgia State University's Fiscal Research Center (FRC) estimated that the bill would increase state revenue by \$2.3 billion in FY 2023.
-The revenue gain would increase each year, reaching an estimated \$3.3 billion in 2027.
-Most of the revenue increase is related to the reduction in sales tax exemptions for manufacturing inputs.
-The appendix provides details of the analysis.
+Georgia State University's Fiscal Research Center (FRC) estimated that the bill would increase state revenue in fiscal years 2023-2027.
+The reduction and elimination of tax credits would increase revenue ranging from approximately \$231 million in FY 2023 to nearly \$480 million in FY 2027.
+The below numbers provide additional information by section.
+The appendix provides details of the analysis conducted.